Diagnosis

 Images of the organs affected by amyloidosis may include:

 • Echocardiogram.
 This technology uses sound waves to create moving images that can show how well the heart is working.
-It can also show heart damage that can be specific to particular types of amyloidosis.
+It also can show heart damage that can be specific to amyloidosis.

-• Magnetic resonance imaging (MRI).
+• MRI.
 MRI uses radio waves and a strong magnetic field to create detailed images of organs and tissues.
-These can be used to check the structure and function of the heart.
+These images can be used to check the structure and function of the heart.
+MRI can be useful in diagnosing whether amyloidosis is affecting the heart.

 • Nuclear imaging.
-In this test, tiny amounts of radioactive material (tracers) are injected into a vein.
+In this test, tiny amounts of radioactive material, called tracers, are injected into a vein.
 This can reveal early heart damage caused by certain types of amyloidosis.
-It can also help distinguish between different types of amyloidosis, which can guide treatment decisions.
+It also can help distinguish between different types of amyloidosis, which can guide treatment decisions.

 Treatment

 There's no cure for amyloidosis.
-But treatment can help manage signs and symptoms and limit further production of amyloid protein.
+But treatment can help to slow or stop the production of amyloid protein.
+Treatment can improve symptoms and potentially extend life expectancy.
 If the amyloidosis has been triggered by another condition, such as rheumatoid arthritis or tuberculosis, treating the underlying condition can be helpful.

 • Chemotherapy.
-Some cancer drugs are used in AL amyloidosis to stop the growth of abnormal cells that produce the protein that forms amyloid.
+Some cancer medicines are used for AL amyloidosis to stop the growth of cells that produce the protein that forms amyloid.
+Most people start therapy that contains daratumumab (Darzalex), which is a monoclonal antibody used to treat multiple myeloma.

-• Heart medications.
+• Heart medicines.
 If your heart is affected, you may need to take blood thinners to reduce the risk of clots.
-You may also need medications to control your heart rate.
-Drugs that increase urination can reduce the strain on your heart and kidneys.
+You also may need medicines to control your heart rate.
+Some medicines increase urination, which can reduce the strain on your heart and kidneys.

 Surgical and other procedures

 • Autologous blood stem cell transplant.
-This procedure involves collecting your own stem cells from your blood through a vein and storing them for a short time while you have high-dose chemotherapy.
-The stem cells are then returned to your body via a vein.
-This treatment is most appropriate for people whose disease isn't advanced and whose heart isn't greatly affected.
+This procedure involves collecting your own stem cells from your blood and storing them for a short time while you have high-dose chemotherapy.
+The stem cells are then returned to your body.
+The blood stem cells are collected and returned through a vein.
+This treatment is most appropriate for people with AL amyloidosis whose disease isn't advanced and whose heart isn't greatly affected.
+Stem cell transplant is used for people who did not respond well to other treatments for AL amyloidosis.

 • Dialysis.
 If your kidneys have been damaged by amyloidosis, you may need to start dialysis.
 This procedure uses a machine to filter wastes, salts and fluid from your blood on a regular schedule.